nora-sandler/kyulux-test/README.md

 * React (hook-based) was used.
  * Material-UI tables were used.
 They're MIT licensed so it's fine.
  * Installation instructions:
+   Need to have node.js installed in your environment (known to work with 13.12).
    ```
     git clone https://github.com/nora-sandler/kyulux-test && cd kyulux-test
     npm install
     npm start
    ```
-   In a browser, type localhost:3000 in the address bar.
+   In a browser, type localhost:3000/Table in the address bar.